 In Texas, a motorcyclist may not be required to wear a helmet while riding his motorcycle, but it is always safer to do so.
-A helmet is essential because it will offer the best protection against head injuries and fatalities in a crash.
+A helmet is essential because it will offer the best protection against head injuries and fatalities in an accident.

 Under Texas law, a motorcycle rider under 21 years old always has to ride with a helmet on.
 However, a person 21 years old or older does not have to use a helmet if he meets both of the following criteria:

-- Has medical insurance that covers motorcycle crashes and his insurance card states “Motorcycle Health” somewhere on it.
+- Has medical insurance that covers motorcycle accidents and his insurance card states “Motorcycle Health” somewhere on it.

 - Has successfully completed the basic motorcycle operator training course.